danielakuinchtner/cp-mdp/README.md

 The compact value iteration (CP-MDP-VI), and the compact policy iteration (CP-MDP-PI), are based on the CANDECOMP/PARAFAC tensor decomposition definition (which gives the name "CP-MDP" for our solver) to build the transition models as tensor components in a compact representation.

 This code solves the GridWorld problem for *n*-dimensional sizes.

+We analyse runtime, memory and computational cost of our method against tabular methods.
+We detail the results in the paper [**CP-MDP: A CANDECOMP-PARAFAC Decomposition Approach to Solve a Markov Decision Process Multidimensional Problem**](https://arxiv.org/abs/2103.00331) on arXiv.